 Below decks we stow all moveable items in lockers or on deep shelves, etc, and shut all doors or pin them back.
 We close and lock all hatches and lock off the heads, after we had a flooded forward head one day.

-Ian switches all the instruments on; AIS which transmit our position, speed, heading and also receives the same information about other vessels in the area; VHF is tuned to Channel 16; wind, depth, speed, navigation and autopilot instruments are activated.
+Ian switches all the instruments on; AIS which transmits our position, speed, heading and also receives the same information about other vessels in the area; VHF is tuned to Channel 16; wind, depth, speed, navigation and autopilot instruments are activated.
 The course is activated on Open CPN and the first waypoint is sent to the navigation instruments at the helm.
 The MOB alarm is switched on.

 Then we come on deck and put the engine on so it can be warming up.

-Then we motor out of the port giving a jaunty wave to new friends who we are sure to meet up with again soon.
+We motor out of the port giving a jaunty wave to new friends who we are sure to meet up with again soon.

 We check that the course has been sent up to the console at the helm and I make the second entry in my shop’s log noting the time of departure.